navgang/GithubBot/README.md

 # GitHub Workflow Automation with OpenAI

-This project consists of three standalone Python scripts that automate common GitHub developer workflows using OpenAI and the GitHub API.
-By leveraging AI capabilities, these scripts help streamline tasks such as summarizing pull request diffs, auto-labeling issues, and generating README files, ultimately saving developers time and enhancing productivity.
+This project consists of three standalone Python scripts designed to automate common GitHub developer workflows using the OpenAI API and the GitHub API.
+By streamlining tasks such as summarizing pull request diffs, auto-labeling issues, and generating `README.md` files, this project helps developers save time and improve productivity.

 ## Quickstart Installation Guide